 Worried about a tax audit?
 Now more than ever there is cause for concern.
 In large part because of the long recession, the Obama administration is in huge need of tax dollars to keep the government going.
 Thus, more Americans than ever may be subject to unwanted attention from the Internal Revenue Service this season as the government pumps billions of dollars into tax collection.

-My name is John Ellsworth and I am a tax lawyer who specializes in the defense of personal and business tax audits.
+My name is Andrew Gordon and I am a tax lawyer who specializes in the defense of personal and business tax audits.
 Every day I am on the firing line of the IRS and the taxpayer, helping people just like you prove their returns are accurate and truthful.
 Sometimes they are not so truthful and I help those people repair the damage they might have done too.

 Here are some tax audit flags I have noticed in 2012 and the second half of 2011

 More than 1.4 million Americans were audited last year, the most in a decade.
 Even more audits are expected as the fledgling administration plans to spend $8.2 billion in tax enforcement initiatives in 2011, a nearly 10% increase over last year.

 Being meticulous with your tax return may seem obvious, but many people aren’t careful enough and I see that in my tax audit defense practice over and over.
 And with the IRS seeking to collect every penny it can this year, you could end up paying for even the smallest mistakes.

 While the IRS doesn’t reveal its secret DIF formula for flagging returns, here are some tips to avoid popping up on the auditor’s radar.